Changes and additions to the Mapping Rules

 • Added a description for the “With-flow bus lane” road network attribute.

-The “With-flow bus lane” attribute is for traffic lanes specifically allocated for public transport going in the same direction (only for one-way road sections).
+The “With-flow bus lane” attribute indicates that there is a traffic lane specifically allocated for public transport going in the same direction (only for one-way road sections).

 Set the value to “Yes” (check the box) for road sections that are parts of these type of roads.
 For all other road sections, you can set the value to “No” (don't check the box):

-If a public transport lane ends immediately before the intersection and continues immediately after it, the attribute is set without any gaps in the network (this also applies to intersections with intra-block driveways).
+If a public transport lane ends immediately before the intersection and continues immediately after it, set the attribute without any gaps in the network (this also applies to intersections with intra-block driveways).

 See 3.3.2.10.

-• Clarified that technical restrictions should be mapped using the minimum number of road lanes.
+• Clarified that technical restrictions should be mapped using as few road network lines as possible.

 Technical restrictions include restrictions on longer intersections when there is a shorter way using an exit or main road as well as restrictions on short intersections not allowed by traffic regulations.